Mastering time management at work

 What is time management?

-Time management is planning how to efficiently use and deliberately control the time you spend to maximize productivity.
-In short, get more done in less time.
+Time management involves planning how to efficiently use and deliberately control the time you spend to maximize productivity.
+In short, time management helps you get more done in less time.
 Other upsides include:

 • Better work quality